amitu/vyasa/shastra-amitu/objections.md

 Nothing can satisfy the billions we are.
 Nothing is absolute.
 You pick what you like, what you want to hear, what you want to repeat.

+Astikas are saying "Hey, I follow your shastra, I am asking my kids etc to also follow it by constantly taking your bhasya and putting them in mine, but I have got this problem when I started adding this bhasya".
+And nastika go "Hey, I do not like your shastra, and I am rejecting most of your bhasyas, I have copied nothing from your bhasya, you suck".

+## I hate your usage of Sanskrit terms

+"I rever them or hate them, but I have my own views on these terms that you are trying to redefine / appropriate etc."

+I am not sure what to say.
+I like those terms.
+I tried looking at a collection of such terms in English, which is a second language for me, and not much really I can do about it.
+PR to create localisation in this software is def welcome, I am happy to create a term mapping, even let you rename the vyasa binary and embed some automatic term selection based on the name of binary or environment variable etc. A shastra maintained by a person will use the terms they picked, so of course if you follow someone's shastra and they pick a language, you will have to talk to them about it.

 ## Shastra Relativism / Refusal of Absolutism

 A common objection is not using the words/mantra/concepts used in a shastra in